 How to make Beef Rouladen

 Start by spreading out your beef steaks on a clean work surface.
-Then coat with a thin layer of German mustard.
-Next lay the bacon slice on top, followed by the pickles and onions leaving the last couple of inches free of any.
-Then starting with the busy end (the one with the pickles and onions) roll up tight tucking the pickle and onions in as you go.
-Once completely rolled secure with a toothpick.
+Then, coat with a thin layer of German mustard.
+Next, lay the bacon slice on top, followed by the pickles and onions, leaving the last couple of inches free of any.
+Then, starting with the busy end (the one with the pickles and onions), roll up tightly, tucking the pickles and onions in as you go.
+Once completely rolled, secure with a toothpick or cooking twine.
 Repeat the procedure until all are rolled up.
+Then sprinkle with a little kosher salt and black pepper.

-Now heat a little vegetable oil and butter in a large ovenproof skillet over medium heat.
-Brown the rolls on all sides.
+Heat a little vegetable oil and butter in a large ovenproof skillet or Dutch oven over medium-high heat.
+Brown the beef rolls on all sides.
 Then add the beef broth and pickle juice.
-Now cover with aluminum foil and bake for about 90 minutes.
-Then remove the rouladen from the skillet and plate.
+Cover with aluminum foil and bake for about 90 minutes or until fork tender, letting the beef rolls tenderize in the liquids.
+Then, remove the roulades from the skillet and plate.
 Place the skillet on the stovetop over medium heat.
 Scrap the bottom to remove any brown bits.
 Then combine the cornstarch with a little bit of beef broth and whisk it in.
 Cook until thickened.
-Finally season with salt, pepper, and a pinch or two of sugar.
+Season with salt, pepper, and a pinch or two of sugar.
+Add the roulade back to the skillet and simmer for a few minutes, spooning the gravy over them.

 - These can be prepped up to 1 day ahead.
 Store in an airtight container in the fridge until ready to cook.